evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Aion Hyper GT 710 Supercharged is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.

 ### Regenerative Braking